jackyhuynh/MyCeePlusPlusKB/README.md

 information needed to understand data structure utilization.
 Here’s a refined version of your outline for clarity and structure:

++ **Part 0: Fundamentals**
+  Introduction to the C++ programming language and its subset, the C programming language.
+Program structure, block, storage types, console and file I/O, functions, arrays,  strings, pointers, call-by-reference, call-by-value, and dynamic memory allocation.

 + **Part I: Data Structures**
   Focus on the most commonly used data structures and their applications, explore the Standard Template Library (STL), and reinforce foundational C++ syntax and best practices.